lockss/lockss-rtd-manual/docs/upgrading/index.rst

 ..
 COMMENT PREVIOUSVERSION

 The first step is to stop the LOCKSS 2.0-alpha5 system.
-Log in as the ``lockss`` user and run the following command in your :file:`lockss-installer` directory.
-The default location of this directory is within the ``lockss`` user's home directory :file:`{$HOME}/lockss-installer` (which typically resolves to :file:`/home/lockss/lockss-installer`).
+Log in as the ``lockss`` user and run the following command in the :ref:`LOCKSS Installer Directory` (by default :file:`{$HOME}/lockss-installer`, typically :file:`/home/lockss/lockss-installer`).

 .. code-block:: shell